Smithsonian Internship Program

-Your family contribution will be determined exactly the same way if you go on the Smithsonian Program as it would be if you were studying at Smith.
-The only differences are 1) Smith College will replace Federal Work Study or Campus Work Study with a loan in any term a student is studying away from our main campus, and 2) you will not be charged by the college for room and board while you are away.
-You will be responsible for paying for your own housing while away from campus.
-If you have questions about how your specific aid will be affected by participating in the Smithsonian Program, you should schedule an appointment with Student Financial Services to discuss your concerns before leaving for Washington.
+Your family contribution will be determined exactly the same way as it would be if you were studying at Smith.
+The only differences are 1) Smith College may replace Federal Work Study or Campus Work Study with a loan and 2) you will not be charged by the college for room and board but will be responsible for paying for your own housing.
+There are also opportunities to apply for need-based and project-specific assistance.

 What do I need to do once I've been accepted?

-What can I do with this experience, during and after Smith?
+What can I do with this experience after Smith?

-The Smith College Museums Concentration represents a clustering of academic course work, practical experience and independent research dealing with the collection, preservation, interpretation and display of artworks, artifacts, manuscripts and archives, and historic sites.
-Students who have completed the Smithsonian Program are well-positioned to complete this concentration.
-Graduates of the Smithsonian Program are also well positioned to pursue graduate work in art, history and science museums.
-The director and chief curator at the Smith College Museum of Art is a Smithsonian Program alumna, as are many of the curators with whom you will work at the Smithsonian itself.
+Graduates of the Smithsonian Program are well positioned to pursue graduate work in art, history, and science museums.
+The director and chief curator at the Smith College Museum of Art is a Smithsonian Program alumna, as are many of the curators and staff at the Smithsonian itself.